osisoft/sample-adh-pi_to_adh_read_only_data-dotnet/README.md

 ## Retrieve Values from a Stream

-The SDS REST API features different methods of reading values, in this sample we will demonstrate reading Window, Range, and Filtered values, as well as using Interpolation.

 There are many methods in the SDS REST API allowing for the retrieval of events from a stream, in this sample we will demonstrate reading Window, Range, and Filtered events, as well as using Interpolation.

-The following is an example of getting Window events, where the start and end indices in the case of PI to OCS streams are datetime objects expressed as strings
+The following is an example of getting Window events, where the start and end indices are datetime objects expressed as strings
 ```C#
 IEnumerable<PItoOCSType> retrieved =
   await client.GetWindowValuesAsync<PItoOCSType>(stream.Id, startIndex, endIndex);
 ```

-SDS can retrieve the values in the form of a table (in this case with headers)
+SDS can also retrieve the values in the form of a table

 ```C#
 SdsTable tableEvents = await tableService.GetWindowValuesAsync(stream.Id, startIndex, endIndex);
 ```

-We can also retrieve Range events, where we provide a start index and a count to get that amount of values counting from the provided start index
+To get Range events we provide a start index and a count to get that amount of values counting from the provided start index
 ```C#
 IEnumerable<PItoOCSType> rangeValues = await dataService.GetRangeValuesAsync<PItoOCSType>(streamId, startIndex, 10)
 ```